 The template specifies all courses that may be included in the ADT and the documentation required for each course when the degree is submitted for approval.
-Typically, all required core courses are identified by a Course Identification Numbering System (C-ID) descriptor, which sets the minimum standards for what should be included the COR.
+Typically, all required core courses are identified by a Course Identification Numbering System (C-ID) descriptor, which sets the minimum standards for what should be included in the COR.
 When a C-ID descriptor is listed on the template, C-ID articulation is required for the course(s) to be included in that section of the template.
 Additional information on C-ID descriptors and C-ID articulation is located on www.c-id.net.

-However, courses pending C-ID approval over 45 days may be included in the degree if the program application demonstrates evidence that those courses has been submitted to and are under review in the C-ID System.
-Thus, for evidence, please submit a screenshot from the C-ID website that includes the date of submission, course name, and college.
+However, courses pending C-ID approval over 45 days may be included in the degree if the program application demonstrates evidence that those courses have been submitted and are under review in the C-ID System.
+For evidence, please submit a screenshot from the C-ID website that includes submission date, course name, and college.

+Courses on the template bullets that do not need an approved C-ID descriptor require different documentation to justify the inclusion of the course.

+These include:

-- Courses on the template bullets 5that do not need an approved C-ID descriptor require different documentation to justify the inclusion of the course.
-These include: - Articulation Agreement by Major (AAM) demonstrating lower division preparation at one CSU campus - CSU Baccalaureate Level Course List by Department (BCT) showing the courses are CSU transferable - CSU GE-Breadth Certification Course List by Area (GECC) identifying the transfer
+- Articulation Agreement by Major (AAM) demonstrating lower-division preparation at one CSU campus - CSU Baccalaureate Level Course List by Department (BCT) showing the courses are CSUtransferable - CSU GE-Breadth Certification Course List by Area (GECC) identifying the transfer GE area(s) for which the course was approved